 Small companies will not be obliged to apply OPWR rules.
 However, they will still be subject to IR35 rules and the lowest intermediary will still to decide whether a contractor is effectively an employee.
 Moreover the reforms to IR35 are part of wider measures to reduce perceived tax avoidance.
 All companies that fail to take adequate steps to ensure their staffing arrangements do not permit the facilitation of tax avoidance by third parties in their supply chain are also at risk of being subjected to criminal penalties.

 As noted above a critical aspect of OPWR in both the public and private sectors for medium-and large companies is that deciding if a contractor is effectively an employee will be the responsibility of the end-user client, not the contractor or other intermediary.

-End-user clients will deduct Income Tax and Employee NICs as if under PAYE from payments made to contractors which the end-user client determines would be employees were it not for the presence of the intermediary.
+Under OPWR end-user clients will deduct Income Tax and Employee NICs as if under PAYE from payments made to contractors which the end-user client determines would be employees were it not for the presence of the intermediary.
 In addition the end-user client will also be responsible for paying Employer NICs.
-These tasks may be delegated further down the chain, but the end-user client remains responsible.
+These tasks may be delegated further down the chain, e.g. to an agency, but the end-user client remains responsible.

 The factors that decide if a contractor is a ‘disguised employee’

 HMRC provides the following criteria for deciding if a contractor is effectively an employee of the business which engages them.